Summary

 Connects students to the world around them: This module emphasizes how seismic methods are used to address problems or answer questions that apply to our everyday lives.
 The Codorus Creek case study, in particular, shows how seismic refraction can help inform and guide an urban renewal project.

 Flexibility: This module can be used as individual units or as a complete module.
-Unit exercises can be used as homework or in-class/lab assignments.
+Unit exercises can be used as homework or as in-class/lab assignments.
 Exercises can be completed individually or in small groups, and several of the seismic refraction data sets can be analyzed using a jigsaw approach if desired.

 A great fit for courses in